illidanlab/distributed-cluster-harmonization/README.md

 harmonized_data_train = distributedClusterComBat.fit(data_train, covars_train, batch)
 harmonized_data_test = distributedClusterComBat.harmonize(data_test, covars_test)
 ```

-## Package dependencies

-Use `conda env create -f environment.yml` to create a conda env and
-activate by `conda activate clusterComBat`.

 ## Demos
 Here we provide several demos of synthetic data results from the paper.
 You can change the json file of synthetic data's configuration in the folder SyntheticDataConfig to plot figures, or perform classification and regression tasks on different synthetic dataset.